siby369/text-to-image-using-gans/readme.md

 ---

 <div align="center">
-⭐ If you like this project, give it a star! ⭐<br>
+If you like this project, give it a star!<br>
-Made with ❤️ using PyTorch<br>
+Made with PyTorch<br>
 <a href="https://github.com/siby369/human-faces-gan/issues">Report Bug</a> · <a href="https://github.com/siby369/human-faces-gan/issues">Request Feature</a>
 </div>